paveltimofeev/screens.io/tasklist.md

 -- Frontend: create basic routes and responsive/mobile-compatible layouts wireframes (by Figma design) -- Frontend: Create HTML/CSS UI-Kit
 -- Define MVP tasks scope
+-- Replace all icons with wrapped component to be independent from used icons library

 - Create Dumb Angular Components by UI-Kit
 - RESTYLE UI